Markov chains revisited: Discrete-time chains I: the basics

-Because the path law is fully specified by~\eqref{eq:fme78ahfnea78fheau9fhna} (Theorem~\ref{pathlawuni}), Theorem \ref{samedef} shows that the path law~\eqref{eq:pathlaw} of a discrete-time chain with one-step matrix $P$ and initial distribution $\gamma$ is the same, regardless of the definition used.
+Because the path law is fully specified by~\eqref{eq:fme78ahfnea78fheau9fhna} (Theorem~\ref{pathlawuni}), Theorem \ref{samedef} shows that the path law~\eqref{eq:pathlaw} of a discrete-time chain with one-step matrix $P$ and initial distribution $\gamma$ is the same regardless of whether we use (a), (b), or (c) above in its definition.
 For this reason, the particular construction of the chain does not matter as long as we are only interested in questions that can be answered by observing the entire path of the chain.
-I focus on the construction given in Algorithm~\ref{dtmcalg} because I find it straightforward to work with and because the algorithm itself is an easy-to-implement recipe for simulating discrete-time chains in practice.
+I focus on the construction given in Algorithm~\ref{dtmcalg} because I find it straightforward to work with and because the algorithm itself is an easy-to-implement recipe for simulating chains in practice.